-God in His sovereignty choose Israel (which in our current dispensation is the church), to become a light and salt to the nations [II Corinthians 3:2-3].
-But Israel as a people missed the mark terribly, and forgot the purpose of their election [II Peter 1:10-11].
+God in His sovereignty chose Israel (which in our current dispensation is the church), to become a light and salt to the nations (II Corinthians 3:2-3, NIV).
+But Israel as a people missed the mark terribly and forgot the purpose of their election (II Peter 1:10-11).
 Let’s examine the state of our hearts.

 How they responded

-But they rebelled and grieved His Holy Spirit; therefore He turned to become their enemy and Himself fought against them.
+“Yet they rebelled and grieved his Holy Spirit.
+So he turned and became their enemy and he himself fought against them.”(Isaiah 63:10, NIV)

 Sin hardens the heart